airattack10/greystoneprep/index.md

 <p class="stat-headline">NO ADDITIONAL COST FOR GREYSTONE</p>

-<p class="stat-text">All Greystone provides is included in the normal University of the Ozarks tuition and fees.</p>
+<p class="stat-text">All that Greystone provides is included in the normal University of the Ozarks tuition and fees.</p>
 </div>

 <div class="stat5">